-- [2] On 13 May 2021, the Board received a Registrar's Report in respect of a complaint about the conduct of the Respondent. - [3] Under regulation 10 of the Complaints Regulations the Board must, on receipt of the Registrar's Report, decide whether to proceed no further with the complaint because regulation 9 of the Complaints Regulations applies. - [4] Having received the report, the Board decided that regulation 9 did not apply.
-Under regulation 10 the Board is required to hold a hearing. - [5] The Board's jurisdiction is that of an inquiry.
-Complaints are not prosecuted before the Board.
-Rather, it is for the Board to carry out any further investigation that it considers is necessary prior to it making a decision.
-In this respect, the Act provides that the Board may regulate its own procedures1.
-It has what is described as a summary jurisdiction in that the Board has a degree of flexibility in how it deals with matters; it retains an inherent jurisdiction beyond that set out in the enabling legislation2.
-As such, it may depart from its normal procedures if it considers doing so would achieve the purposes of the Act, and it is not contrary to the interests of natural justice to do so.
+- [2] On 3 May 2022, the Board received a Registrar's Report in respect of a complaint about the conduct of the Respondent. - [3] Under regulation 10 of the Complaints Regulations, the Board must, on receipt of the Registrar's Report, decide whether to proceed no further with the complaint because regulation 9 of the Complaints Regulations applies. - [4] Whilst the Registrar recommended that regulation (9)(f)(ii) applied, the Board did not agree and decided that regulation 9 did not apply.
+Under regulation 10 the Board is required to hold a hearing.